-I’d heard that eating Kobe beef in Japan can be a life changing experience but as much as I love a good portion of rare, red meat, I didn’t have full faith in its power to alter my life…until I tasted it.
+I’d heard that eating Kobe beef in Japan can be a life-changing experience but as much as I love a good portion of rare, red meat, I didn’t have full faith in its power to alter my life…until I tasted it.

 It was a cold, wet day in Kyoto and knowing that the Golden Temple was unlikely to glimmer under the grey sky, it seemed like the perfect opportunity to take the short jaunt south to Kobe to sample this world-famous beef.
-Effortlessly managing to recruit a few others for the journey, we set off just before lunch (in hope of securing a lower priced beef-feast – Kobe beef is not cheap and the price rises as evening dining rolls around).
+Effortlessly managing to recruit a few others for the journey, we set off just before lunch (in the hope of securing a lower priced beef-feast – Kobe beef is not cheap and the price rises as evening dining rolls around).

 What is Kobe beef?

 There is no doubt plenty of literature out there that can better and more specifically explain what Kobe beef is, but here is my amateur attempt.

 There are several kinds of Wagyu (cattle in Japan), some of which have a natural disposition towards high percentages of fat.
 More specifically, it is the marbling of this fat, which weaves its way through the muscle, not just around the edges, that provides the distinctive, tender texture that makes Kobe beef feel like it is literally melting in your mouth.